3 March, 2014:

-Hellaby Parish Council September minutes and Hellaby Community Project's October minutes uploaded.
+Hellaby Parish Council November and December minutes and Hellaby Community Project's December minutes uploaded.
+Clerk to the Council page added.
+Calendar updated.

 As of 1st April 2011, Hellaby became a Parish in its own right once again.
 This is the result of many years hard work and dedication.